Ukrainian women stand strong against Russian invaders

 Her mother had never held back on disapproval for her choices in life.
 But when she told her she had signed up as a volunteer on Feb.
 24, the day the war started, she was surprised to get her mother’s full endorsement.

-“I was like, ‘What?
+“I was, like, ‘What?
 Thank you!’” she said with a laugh.
 “All my life I was waiting for your support, and only now you’re telling me you believe [in] me?
-Thank you!"
+Thank you!”

 Serving on the front lines doesn’t mean giving up style.
 She still wears eye makeup and her Doc Marten boots — untied.